-Embassy of the Republic of Bulgaria in Indonesia
+Embassy of the Republic of Bulgaria in Jakarta, Indonesia

 Address: Jakarta 10310, 34-36, Jalan Imam Bonjol

-Widespread crime and high levels of poverty create risks for the security of foreigners visiting the country.
-Travelling outside the capital Dili is not safe.
-The situation along the western border is particularly risky because of the continuing armed clashes between militias and local authorities.
+Widespread crime and high levels of poverty create certain security risks for foreigners visiting the country.
+Any travel outside the capital of Dili is not safe.
+The situation is particularly risky in the western border area, where armed conflicts between militias and local authorities continue.

-You can freely bring into the country personal effects such as a mobile phone and laptop, any goods worth up to $ 300 per person, up to 200 cigarettes, and up to 2.5 litres of alcohol.
-There are no restrictions on the amount of money you can bring into or take out of the country.
-Credit cards can be rarely used because of the extremely small number of ATMs.
+You can bring items such as a personal mobile phone and laptop into the country without hindrance, as well as goods worth up to USD 300 per person, up to 200 cigarettes and up to 2.5 litres of liquor.
+There are no restrictions on currency imports and exports.
+Credit cards can be used very rarely due to the extremely insufficient number of ATMs.

 There are no customs restrictions on the export of money or goods.

-Overall, it is acceptable for unmarried couples to share a hotel room in the country.
+In general, unmarried couples are allowed to stay in hotels in the country.
 Homosexuality is not prohibited by local laws.
-It is nevertheless advisable not to demonstrate homosexual relations in public.
+However, it is advisable to avoid demonstrative displays in public places.

-The road network is in very poor condition.
-During the rainy season some roads in the mountainous regions become impassable.
+The road structure is in very poor condition.
+During the rainy season, some roads in mountainous areas become impassable.

-In East Timor, there is no organised bus service yet, but many bus drivers would offer their services.
-The buses they drive are however crowded and in poor technical condition.
-Taxis and rental cars are widely used in the capital city.
+There is no organised bus service in Timor-Leste yet, but many bus drivers would offer their services.
+However, their buses are crowded and in very poor technical condition.
+Taxis and rental cars are widely used in the capital.

 The climate is tropical, hot and humid (up to 80% humidity).
-Two seasons (dry and rainy) alternate.
+Two seasons alternate — dry and rainy.
 The rainy season lasts from November to April.
 The average annual temperature is 21 degrees.
 Tropical cyclones are common.
-The dry season from May to October is the most suitable for travel.
-Rains are heaviest in January and February.
+The best months to travel are the dry season months from May to October.
+The heaviest rains are in January and February.

 Travel papers and visas

-Holders of ordinary Bulgarian passports can obtain a single entry visa ("visa on arrival") at the airport or seaport in the capital Dili.
-The visa fee is $ 30 and provides a 30-day stay in East Timor.
-The visa can be extended twice, for another 30 days each time, for a fee of USD 35 per extension.
+• Tourist visa — Class I. Holders of regular Bulgarian passports can obtain single entry visas (visa on arrival) on arrival at the airport or the port in the Dili capital.
+The cost of the visa is USD 30 and allows a stay in Timor-Leste of up to 30 days.
+The visa can be extended twice for 30 days each, for USD 35 for each extension;